christinej697/Investment-App/README.md

 <li>HTML, CSS, and JavaScript are used to control presentation, formatting, and layout

 ## Three main functions of the project
-1. Simple Recommendation for Beginners
+1. Simple Stock Recommendation List for Beginners
 2. Historical Price & Dividend for Favored Shares
 3. Times Series Machine Learning to Predict Stock Price